yuuka-miya/ftrl-data/README.md

 Format of said processed data contains the same fields as you'll find in the LTA's documentation.

+The exception is the byhour sheet, which has been converted into an easy-to-see chart layout.
+Header names remain the same though.

 ---

 The scripts themselves are licensed under the CC-BY license.